Transfer Student Services Center for Undergraduates

-If you are transferring from another CUNY college, consult the CUNY TIPPS system for transfer course equivalencies.
+If you are transferring from another CUNY college, consult CUNYfirst in your Student Center with "Evaluated My Transfer Credit" for transfer course equivalencies.
 For all other colleges and universities, use the BC Transfer Credit Tool.
 For more information, visit the Transfer Credits Web page.

-For specific information regarding transfer credit evaluation policies and procedures, please view our FAQ.
+For specific information regarding transfer credit evaluation policies and procedures, view our FAQ.

-- Transfer Credit Information Request: This form should be used for all inquiries regarding your transfer credits, including a request to extend the transfer credit deadline.
-Print out the form, fill in the requested information, and submit it to the TSSC in person, by fax or by e-mail.
+- Transfer Credit Information Request (pdf): This form should be used for inquiries regarding your transfer credits if you have not missed your transfer credit deadline.
+Print out the form, fill in the requested information, and submit it to the TSSC in person, by fax, or by e-mail.

-- Second Bachelor's Degree Transfer Credit Request: Students seeking a second bachelor's degree will receive a maximum of 90 blanket or elective credits.
+- Second Bachelor's Degree Transfer Credit Request (pdf): Students seeking a second bachelor's degree will receive a maximum of 90 blanket or elective credits.
 This form is to request specific courses from your first bachelor’s degree that are relevant to your major to be posted to your record.
-Please consult with your major department advisor about your degree requirements and submit the form to the TSSC in person, by fax, or by e-mail.
+Consult with your major department adviser about your degree requirements and submit the form to the TSSC in person, by fax, or by e-mail.

-- AP Equivalencies: This form lists Advanced Placement exams and the current Brooklyn College equivalents.
-Please note that equivalencies are subject to change as per the academic department.
+- AP Equivalencies (pdf): This form lists Advanced Placement exams and the current Brooklyn College equivalents.
+Note that equivalencies are subject to change as per the academic department.

-- IB Equivalencies: This form lists International Baccalaureate exams and the current Brooklyn College equivalents.
-Please note that equivalencies are subject to change as per the academic department.
+- IB Equivalencies (pdf): This form lists International Baccalaureate exams and the current Brooklyn College equivalents.
+Note that equivalencies are subject to change as per the academic department.

-- CLEP Equivalencies: This form lists the College Level Exam Program courses and the current Brooklyn College equivalents.
-Please note that equivalencies are subject to change as per the academic department.
+- CLEP Equivalencies (pdf): This form lists the College Level Exam Program courses and the current Brooklyn College equivalents.
+Note that equivalencies are subject to change as per the academic department.

-- Forfeiting AP Credit: This form should be used if you are forfeiting credit for Advanced Placement exams.
-Please note that once you forfeit the credits, you cannot request the credits back at a later date.
-Print out the form, fill in the requested information, and submit it to the TSSC in person, by fax or by e-mail.
+- Forfeiting AP Credit (pdf): This form should be used if you are forfeiting credit for Advanced Placement exams.
+Note that once you forfeit the credits, you cannot request the credits back at a later date.
+Print out the form, fill in the requested information, and submit it to the TSSC in person, by fax, or by e-mail.

 1600 James Hall